hashchange/backbone.cycle/README.md

 Finally, if need be, you can set up a quick demo page to play with the code.
 First, edit the files in the `demo` directory.
 Then display `demo/index.html`, live-reloading your changes to the code or the page, with `grunt demo`.
 Libraries needed for the demo/playground should go into the Bower dev dependencies, in the project-wide `bower.json`, or else be managed by the dedicated `bower.json` in the demo directory.

-_The `grunt interactive` and `grunt demo` commands spin up a web server, opening up the whole project to access via http.
+_The `grunt interactive` and `grunt demo` commands spin up a web server, opening up the **whole project** to access via http.
 By default, that access is restricted to localhost.
-You can relax the restriction it in `Gruntfile.js`, but be aware of the security implications._
+You can relax the restriction in `Gruntfile.js`, but be aware of the security implications._

 ### Changing the tool chain configuration